Should You Be Afraid Of Your Calcium Supplements?

 “Women who have used Fosamax are nearly twice as likely to develop the most common kind of chronically irregular heartbeat (atrial fibrillation) than are those who have never used it, according to research from Group Health and the University of Washington”

-But it doesn’t stop there.
+And it doesn’t stop there.
 All three of the drugs, Boniva, Fosamax and Actonel are still in litigation regarding Osteonecrosis of the Jaw – a serious degenerative bone disease.

 Again, isn’t the whole point to stop degenerative bone disease?
 And just as a reminder, osteoporosis is s a degenerative bone disease!

 I have long known the difference between mineral carriers, and I currently take both calcium orotate and calcium 2-AEP along with their required co-factors.
 But more importantly, preventing any disease, osteoporosis and heart disease included, lifestyle is the main key in prevention!
-Clean organic foods, pure water, plenty of sleep, both aerobic AND anaerobic exercise (weight bearing exercise are extremely important in the prevention of osteoporosis), and quality supplements to counteract the stressors of life and modern toxic environment pollutants.

 So will I stop taking calcium supplements?